Shubhamkunwar10/Server/README.md

 # Skaya Deployment Guide
-- This guide explains how to deploy your project using Skaya's automated deployment script.
-Users have two options
+- This guide explains how to deploy your project using Skaya's automated deployment script with two flexible options:

 1. Use Skaya's Custom Frontend & Backend: Deploy our pre-built frontend and backend, then modify the code later as needed.